Galymzhan Zhakiyanov

 Galymzhan Zhakiyanov (Ғалымжан Баділжанұлы Жақиянов, Ğalymjan Badıljanūly Jaqiianov; born 8 May 1963) is a Kazakh businessman and politician.
 He owned several companies in Kazakhstan and has served as the akim of Semipalatinsk Region and Pavlodar Region.

+He was a founding member of Democratic Choice of Kazakhstan, an opposition party to Nursultan Nazarbayev's authoritarian rule in Kazkahstan.
 He was imprisoned from 2002 to 2006 on charges of abuse of office.

 Early life and career

 Zhakiyanov was born in 1963 in the village of Kuigan.
 He graduated from Moscow Bauman Moscow State Technical University in 1986 with a degree in Mechanical Engineering.
 Zhakiyanov worked for a time as a manager at a Soviet military plant.
 Right before the breakup of the Soviet Union, he started with other partners own business operating a coal and natural resources company in Kazakhstan.

 Political career

 In 1994, Zhakiyanov was appointed as the head of Semipalatinsk Province in the newly independent Kazakhstan.
 From 1997 until the end of 2001, he served as the akim of the Pavlodar Region.

 In 2001, Zhakiyanov along with Oraz Jandosov, Deputy Prime Minister, Mukhtar Ablyazov, former Minister of Industry, Nurzhan Subhanberdin, the president of Kazkommerzbank, Tolen Tokhtassynov, the member of Parlament RK, and other top politicians and businessmen of the Republic founded and later was elected as the chairman of the Democratic Choice of Kazakhstan (QDT) while being in prison.
 It was a political movement which advocated democratic reform in Kazakhstan, including multi-party political campaigning, free and open elections, and an independent media and judiciary.
 The QDT opposed the authoritarian politics of President Nursultan Nazarbaev, and as organizers of opposition to his regime, Zhakiyanov and his supporters were subjected to repression for their political convictions.

 In 2002, Zhakiyanov was arrested and sentenced to seven years in prison for abuse of office.
 Many international human rights organizations and governments, including those of the United States and the European Union, declared the charges against Zhakiyanov to be politically motivated and recognized him as a political prisoner.
 He was released from prison in 2006.
 The same year, Zhakiyanov became chairman of the Civil Society Foundation.

 In 2012, he along with his family immigrated to the United States, and settled in Boston and entered the Massachusetts Institute of Technology under the MBA program at the Sloane School.

 In 2013, Zhakiyanov announced that he was no longer involved in politics or private business.